wkernan/discord-tag-game/README.md

 - `!leave` - Leave the game
 - `!start` - Start the game (Admin only)
 - `!stop` - Stop the game (Admin only)
-- `!status` - Show current game status
+- `!status` - Show current game status (includes time remaining for "it" player)
 - `!leaderboard` - Show player rankings
 - `!tag @player` - Tag another player (only if you're "it")
 - `!dodge answer` - Attempt to dodge a challenge
+- `!attempts` - Show current 'it' player's tag attempts
 - `!players` - List all players
 - `!gamehelp` - Show help information